• Skip to primary navigation

 • Red Thai chili: Although the green Thai chili tastes the same, never use it to make this dipping sauce because it's just going to look wrong!

-• Vinegar: You can use a cheap Asian white vinegar here.
+• Vinegar: You can use distilled white vinegar.
 This is going to help keep the cost low while still making the taste authentic.
-Plus it won’t affect the color of the sauce.
+Plus it won't affect the color of the sauce.

 Step-by-step Instructions